parflow/parflow/docs/user_manual/source/files.rst

 ~~~~~~~~~~~~~

 Here, dZ multipliers (:math:`\delta Z * m`) values are assigned within
-geounits (specified in §6.1.4 :ref:Geometries` above) using one of the
+geounits (specified in §6.1.4 :ref:`Geometries` above) using one of the
 methods described below.

 The format for this section of input is: